 In 2016, we connected twelve smallholder farmers from Jinotega and Nueva Segovia to European roasters through our one-on-one matching program.
 This year, we are filled with pride to see them continuing to connect and trade with each other.
 We were all impressed by the painstaking production adjustments by the farmers, our friend Francisco's careful agronomic assistance and his company Expocamo's very rare raised bed drying design (73% shade and constant air flow).
 Although the company is only three years old, an international reputation of ensuring cleanness, very long shelf life, and taste reliability is definitely developing.

-This year, because the word in Northern Nicaragua is out about Francisco's ethical trade practices, quality education and the direct connections we facilitate with roasters, more farmers are flocking under Expocamo's wing (a first, fifth and seventh place in the 2017 Cup of Excellence doesn't harm Francisco's reputation either).
+In the 2017 season, because the word in Northern Nicaragua is out about Francisco's ethical trade practices, quality education and the direct connections we facilitate with roasters, more farmers flocked under Expocamo's wing (a first, fifth and seventh place in the 2017 Cup of Excellence doesn't harm Francisco's reputation either).
 As a result, next to our trusted farmers from 2016, who have again gone through amazing lengths to upgrade their coffees, we have expanded our offer significantly and matched even more roasters with growers, while also retaining some stock for latecomers.
-Don't miss out on the new naturals, Triple A lots and single varieties this year!

-A mix of Caturra, Paca, Red Catuaí, Java and Catimor, depending on the farm.
+A mix of Caturra, Paca, Red Catuaí, Java and Catimor, as well as special Maragogype and Maracaturra lots, depending on the farm.

 1,100 - 1,500 meters above sea level